alexch/codelikethis/public/lessons/learn_to_code_with_javascript/loops.md

 > Remember, CONTROL-C means "Stop everything!!!"

-# Who wants to loop forever?
+# LAB: Who wants to loop forever?

 Next, we will change your `count.js` program so that it only counts to 100.